vinit-96/Nginx-web-server/README.md

-For enabling reversy proxy through nginx in the nginx config file you'll need to edit a path The path of the file is /etc/nginx/sites-enabled
+For enabling reversy proxy through nginx, in the nginx config file you'll need to edit a path

+The path of the file is /etc/nginx/sites-enabled
 The file name is default and under the server section make sure you edit the location section proxy_pass http://127.0.0.1:8000